A No-go theorem for device-independent security in relativistic causal theories: Appendix F: Nontrivial bounds for Relativistic Causal correlations.

 From the first two conditions, we also clearly have,

 This implies that $P(b|x,y,z)=P(b|y)$ is independent of $x,z$.
 Now, any RC tripartite probability distribution can be written as,

 Without loss of generality let's say that all the observables $x$ measured by Alice are co-measurable.
+Also, let's remember some useful concepts: a \emph{commutation graph} is a graph with vertices representing observables, edges connecting observables that are jointly measurable and a \emph{chordal graph} is a graph in which all cycles of four or more vertices have a chord going through them.

-One can define a commutation graph of all the observables measured by Alice and Charlie conditioned on a particular pair of Bob's observable and outcome $y,b$, where a commutation graph is a graph with vertices representing observables and edges connecting observables that are jointly measurable.
-In the commutation graph, all pairs $x,x'$ and $x,z$ are connected, so that this commutation graph is chordal (a chordal graph is a graph in which all cycles of four or more vertices have a chord going through them, and corresponds to an expression for which a joint probability distribution exists and which is hence classical \cite{RSKK12}).
-Hence there exists an overall joint probability distribution of all $x,z$ conditioned on $y,b$.
-By the Fine's theorem \cite{fine} one can conclude that $P(a,c|x,y,z,b) = P(a|x,y,b)P(c|y,z,b)$.
+In our case we can define a commutation graph of all the observables measured by Alice and Charlie conditioned on a particular pair of Bob's observable and outcome $y,b$.
+In the commutation graph, all pairs $x,x'$ and $x,z$ are connected, so that this commutation graph is chordal.
+For chordal graphs of measurements corresponds an expression for which a joint probability distribution exists and which is hence classical \cite{RS12}.
+Therefore exists an overall joint probability distribution of all $x,z$ conditioned on $y,b$.
+By the Fine's theorem \cite{fine} we conclude that $P(a,c|x,y,z,b) = P(a|x,y,b)P(c|y,z,b)$.
 Thus, which is a particular form of the broadcast correlations given in \eqref{BC3} in which $q(\lambda_1)=q(\lambda_3)=0$ and $\lambda_2$ is unique. \end{proof}